Eruvae/yolact_ros/README.md

 ### Installation

 You must to clone *yolact_ros2* into *src* folder located in your ROS2 workspace.
 Later, you have to compile it typing ``colcon build``.

+Using the *requirements.txt* file, the python dependencies can be installed by typing ``pip3 install -r requirements.txt``.

 ### How it Works